-There are three quota-setting alternatives under consideration in this document.
-An analysis of Alternatives 1a/1b and 2 relative to "no action" (i.e., Alternative 3) is a requirement under the implementation of NEPA.
-However, "no action", in this case, would be a failure to make efforts to prevent overfishing, which is inconsistent with the MSA.
-Therefore, for the purposes of this document, "no action" is actually a status quo or baseline alternative that would extend existing 2011 management measures into the 2012 fishing year.
+There are four quota and trip limit setting alternatives under consideration in this document for each specification year.
+An analysis of those alternatives (i.e., Alternatives 1, 2, and 3) relative to "no action" (i.e., Alternative 4) is a requirement under the implementation of NEPA, however, "no action", in this case, would be a failure to make efforts to prevent overfishing, which is inconsistent with the MSA.
+Therefore, "no action", for the purposes of this document, is actually a status quo or baseline alternative that would extend existing 2012 management measures into the 2013 through 2015 fishing years.
+The ACL, ACT, commercial quota, and trip limit under Alternatives 1 through 4 for each year are given below in Table 1.